bgopi23/tp/docs/UserGuide.md

 Format: `fitadd INDEX n/EXERCISE_NAME [s/SETS] [r/REPS] [b/BREAK_BETWEEN_SETS_IN_SECONDS]`

-* Adds or overwrites the specified exercise of the client specified by `INDEX`.
+* Adds the specified exercise to the client specified by `INDEX`.
 The index refers to the index number shown in the displayed client list.
 The index **must be a positive integer** 1, 2, 3, …​
+* Exercise names are **case-insensitive**.
+* Overwrites the specified exercise if it already exists for the client.
+* An exercise is deemed to already exist if the case-insensitive user-supplied exercise name completely matches an existing exercise name for the client.

 Alternatively, you can use any one of the supported prefixes to quickly add a predefined set of related exercises to the specified client.